File: ChatCompletion\ChatOptions.cs

 /// <summary>

-/// Gets or sets a callback responsible of creating the raw representation of the chat options from an underlying implementation.
+/// Gets or sets a callback responsible for creating the raw representation of the chat options from an underlying implementation.

 /// </summary>